-Approved by the board of directors of the Iceland Chamber of Commerce on [●] 2013
+Approved by the board of directors of the Iceland Chamber of Commerce on 13 June 2013 and amended on 19 December 2016.

 APPENDIX B - SCHEDULE OF COSTS

 Arbitration Costs

 Article 1 - Registration Fee

 - (1) The Registration Fee referred to in Article 3 of the NAC Arbitration Rules is EUR 1,000 or the equivalent amount in Icelandic Krona (ISK) according to the exchange rate of the Central Bank of Iceland valid at the time of the commencement of the arbitration. - (2) The Registration Fee is non-refundable and constitutes a part of the Administrative Fee in Article 3 below.
 The Registration Fee shall be credited to the Advance on Costs of Arbitration to be paid by the Claimant pursuant to Article 48 of the NAC Arbitration Rules.